2022-23 Georgetown University Supplemental Essays – Prompts and Tips

 There are a whopping 8 factors that Georgetown considers to be “very important” to the evaluation process.
 These are: rigor of secondary school record, character/personal qualities, class rank, GPA, standardized test scores, recommendations, extracurricular activities, and most relevant to this blog—the application essays.
 The essays undoubtedly play a significant role in the admissions process at Georgetown.
 They can help the committee decide who to admit when choosing between similarly-credentialed (GPA, test scores, etc.) applicants.

-If you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Georgetown supplemental essays, we encourage you to get a quote today.
+Interested in working with one of our experienced and knowledgeable essay coaches as you craft your Georgetown supplemental essays?
+We encourage you to get a quote today.